Posterior circulation infarction

-Posterior circulation infarctions correspond to around 20% of all ischaemic strokes 1,2.
+Posterior circulation infarctions correspond to around 20% of all ischemic strokes 1,2.

 Symptoms and the clinical syndromes are related to each common site of arterial blood flow occlusion.
 Common symptoms and signs include dizziness/vertigo, dysarthria, dysphagia, unilateral limb weakness, ataxia, gaze palsy/diplopia, and/or visual field deficits.
 Less than 1% of patients present with one symptom 4.

-It is important to emphasise that the face arm speech test (FAST), a prehospital stroke screening tool, is less sensitive in posterior circulation infarctions and it may be one cause of delay on the diagnosis 1.
+It is important to emphasize that the face arm speech test (FAST), a prehospital stroke screening tool, is less sensitive in posterior circulation infarctions and it may be one cause of delay on the diagnosis 1.

 Both the anterior and posterior circulations have embolism from the heart, aorta, and proximal arteries as the main cause of infarction.
 These two systems share the same vascular coats and are under the same arterial pressures 3.

 When comparing the amount of blood carried by each system, ~40% of brain blood flow goes into each ICA (totalising ~80% of brain blood flow provided by the anterior circulation) and only 20% into the vertebrobasilar system.
 So, just by chance, we could expect around 1/5th of cardiac origin emboli going to the posterior circulation 3.